 Thanksgiving is in just one day and I’m already anticipating it!
-When I picked up my son from the bus stop today, all I could talk about was Thanksgiving and he was not having it.
-(My son is a 13.
-What can I say?)
-I suggested we make some cute Thanksgiving craft together tonight, maybe a pumpkin pie card… no, WAIT, a PUMPKIN PIE PLUSHIE!!
-My son is obsessed with sewing plushies and is constantly designing and making them, so this was the perfect mother-son activity.
-And he agreed!
-It’s not easy finding something a 13-year-old boy and a 40-something-mom have in common, but tonight we found it, designed it, and made it.
+When I picked up my daughter from the bus stop today, all I could talk about was Thanksgiving and she was not having it.
+I suggested we make a cute Thanksgiving craft together tonight, maybe a pumpkin pie card… no, WAIT, a PUMPKIN PIE PLUSHIE!!
+My daughter is obsessed with sewing plushies and is constantly designing and making them, so this was the perfect mother-child activity.
+And she agreed!
+It’s not easy finding something a 13-year-old and a 40-something-mom have in common, but tonight we found it, designed it, and made it.

 This plushie would be a fun gift, but we also thought it would make an awesome name “card” at the Thanksgiving table.
 So this evening we are making a bunch of these on the Cricut Maker.
 They cut out easily and go together fast with hot glue.
 And the Cricut Maker does an amazing job of cutting letters out of felt, so we can personalize each one.
 I think we may put some cute faces on them, too.

 We thought you might like these (wouldn’t they be awesome at the kids’ table this year?) and would love to share our design with you!